 About The Instructor

-Steve Alcorn is the published author of a wide range of fiction and nonfiction works including the mystery A Matter of Justice, the historical novel Everything in Its Path, the romance Ring of Diamonds (under the pseudonym Sharon Stevens), and an illustrated journal of his travels around the world called Travel Kid.
-During the past decade he has helped more than 10,000 students turn their story ideas into reality, and many of his students have published novels they developed in his classes.
+Steve Alcorn is the published author of a wide range of fiction and nonfiction works.
+During the past decade he has helped more than 30,000 students turn their story ideas into reality, and many of his students have published novels they developed in his classes.
+His novels include the mystery A Matter of Justice, the historical novel Everything in Its Path, and the picture storybook Molly Builds a Theme Park.
+He is the author of the non-fiction books How to Fix Your Novel, Theme Park Design, and Write Your Life Story.
 When he isn't writing and teaching, Steve is the CEO of Alcorn McBride Inc., a leading theme park design company.